krunch3r76/gc_spyu/README.md

 # gc_spyu
 espy cpu model information from specific providers and persistently store for later retrieval. ( Optionally, pry into topology information.
-BEING PHASED OUT )
+BEING PHASED OUT - emphasis will be placed on low cost targeted model name gathering )

 The current Golem network conceals the model information of providers.
 While obtaining model specifications is possible utilizing the yapapi repository examples (Golem code), it only randomly selects providers.  gc_spyu solves this problem of only random specifications by facilitating the procurement of specific provider's model information.